 Under the direction of the Senior Deputy Director for Transportation and Infrastructure Planning, assist in the division’s activities with regard to transportation planning, development review, transportation systems analysis, and the coordination of multi-modal transportation initiatives.
 Work with Federal, State and City agencies involved in such projects.
 Undertake tasks related to neighborhood planning and zoning being carried out by the Division.
-This position places a particular emphasis on assisting with the analysis, development and implementation of progressive multi-transportation strategies, policies and programs.
+This position places a particular emphasis on the analysis, development and implementation of progressive multi-transportation strategies, policies and programs.

 GENERAL DUTIES AND RESPONSIBILITIES